Marius-450/anisha/README.md

 # anisha
-Circuitpython lib to create a shape behaving like a neopixel object to be used in adafruit_led_animation
+Circuitpython lib to create a shape behaving like a neopixel object to be used with adafruit_led_animation